JakeDennis/FinancialAnalysis/README.md

 ## Goals
 ### Watchlist.txt
   * Tracking interesting companies that may be worth owning
   * Will be used to run fundamental and technical analysis functions
+### SecularTrendIdeas.md
+  * Brainstorming highest areas of growth and disruption in the marketplace
+  * Will be used to identify best sectors for portfolio exposure
 ### Fundamental Analysis
   * ~~Pull SPX tickers from Wikipedia~~
   * ~~Pull financial statements for past 3 years~~
+  * Investigate if longer term financials can be imported (5 or 10 years)
-  * Calculate leading sectors over 1, 3, 12, 36, 60, 120, 240 months
+  * Calculate leading sectors over 1, 3, 12, 36, 60, 120, 240 months (alpha)
 #### Financial Metrics
   * Earnings / Share (EPS)
   * Earnings / Share Growth